Pallium: Modern use

-In January 2015, Pope Francis announced that, from that year's imposition on, the pallium would no longer be awarded personally by the Pope in Rome; instead, the corresponding archbishops would impose it in their local churches.
-The Pope, however, will continue to bless it beforehand.
+Pope Francis modified the ritual of conferring the pallium in January 2015: the pallia will be blessed on the feast of Saints Peter and Paul in Saint Peter's Basilica; the metropolitan archbishops, however, will receive those pallia in a separate ceremony within their home dioceses from the hands of the Apostolic Nuncio, who is the personal representative of the pope in their respective countries.
+Pope Leo XIV ended this practice in 2025, reverting to the traditional custom of the pope himself imposing the pallia on new archbishops.

 Style

 There is a decided difference between the form of the modern pallium and that used in early Christian times, as portrayed in the Ravenna mosaics.
 The pallium of the sixth century was a long, moderately wide, white band of wool, ornamented at its extremity with a black or red cross, and finished off with tassels; it was draped around the neck, shoulders, and breast in such a manner that it formed a V in front, and the ends hung down from the left shoulder, one in front and one behind.

 In the eighth century it became customary to let the ends fall down, one in the middle of the breast and the other in the middle of the back, and to fasten them there with pins, the pallium thus becoming Y-shaped.
 A further development took place during the ninth century (according to pictorial representations outside of Rome, in places where ancient traditions were not maintained so strictly): the band, which had hitherto been kept in place by the pins, was sewn Y-shaped, without, however, being cut.

 The present circular form originated in the tenth or eleventh century.
 Two excellent early examples of this form, belonging respectively to Archbishop St. Heribert (1021) and Archbishop St. Anno (d.
 1075), are preserved in Siegburg, Archdiocese of Cologne.

 At first the only decorations on the pallium were two crosses near the extremities.
 This is proved by the mosaics at Ravenna and Rome.
 It appears that the ornamentation of the pallium with a greater number of crosses did not become customary until the ninth century, when small crosses were sewn on the pallium, especially over the shoulders.
 However, during the Middle Ages there was no definite rule regulating the number of crosses, nor was there any precept determining their colour.
 They were generally dark, but sometimes red.
 The pins, which at first served to keep the pallium in place, were retained as ornaments even after the pallium was sewn in the proper shape, although they no longer had any practical object.
 That the insertion of small leaden weights in the vertical ends of the pallium was usual as early as the thirteenth century is proved by the discovery in 1605 of the pallium enveloping the body of Boniface VIII, and by the fragments of the pallium found in the tomb of Clement IV.